- Prospective Students

 The Secondary Science Teacher Certification Program at Eastern Illinois University provides students with an opportunity to prepare for a career as a high school science teacher.
 Our quality teacher education program is nationally accredited and gives the student practical experience in area districts.
 Successfully completing this course of study and passing the written certification examinations will allow candidates to teach a variety of high school science courses.

-The EVB is a biology degree that specifically focuses on environmental issues.
+The EVB is a Biological Sciences degree that specifically focuses on environmental issues.
 The interests of EVB majors cover a wide range of topics.
 Students in the program are interested in Natural Resources Management, Pollution, Ecology, Ecotoxicology, Conservation, Renewable Energy, Wildlife Rehabilitation and many, many other topics.
 Click here for more information on this program.

 EIU offers pre-health-professions coursework to prepare students for admission to medical programs at other institutions.
 Click here for more information on this program.